camel-ai/camel_chat/README.md

 # Serve
 We use the same serving as lm-sys/FastChat.
 You can interact with the finetuned models by terminal or Web GUI.

+## Prompt format
+We use the same prompt format as Vicuna_v1.1.
+It assumes a conversation between a user and an assistant.
+The user roles are separated from content by a colon, and the role is terminated by <\s>.
+For more details, check [here](https://github.com/camel-ai/camel_chat/blob/9c889e9b964eb36963dbe9cec8a034dafc844179/camel_chat/conversation.py#L231).
+You do not have to worry about this if you are using the serving included in this repository.
 ## Serve in Terminal

 To interact with the finetuned model in terminal, use the following command: